dipenarathod/neorv32_basys3_scripts_and_steps/ECP5 Files/README.md

-Files associate with setting up a Diamond project
+Files associated with setting up a Diamond project